finopsfoundation/sig-french/README.md

 The members of the Management Committee are:

+- [Alexandre Fedi](https://www.linkedin.com/in/alexandre-fedi/), elected on December 16th 2021
+- [Antoine Lagier](https://www.linkedin.com/in/alagier/) (also [TAC Liaison](https://github.com/finopsfoundation/tac/blob/master/sigs/readme.md#tac-liaison)), initial member on March 16th 2021
-- [Christophe Annereau](https://www.linkedin.com/in/christopheannereau/), elected on June 23th 2022 in place of Aymeric Thas-Pinot
+- [Christophe Annereau](https://www.linkedin.com/in/christopheannereau/), elected on June 23th 2022 in place of Frédéric Chomette
-- [Renaud Brosse](https://www.linkedin.com/in/renaudbrosse/), initial member on March 16th 2021
 - [Laurent Gauzi](https://www.linkedin.com/in/laurent-gauzi-30a28b/), initial member on March 16th 2021
-- [Antoine Lagier](https://www.linkedin.com/in/alagier/) (also [TAC Liaison](https://github.com/finopsfoundation/tac/blob/master/sigs/readme.md#tac-liaison)), initial member on March 16th 2021
 - [Laurent Favre](https://www.linkedin.com/in/laurent-favre-363a7a13/), elected on June 23th 2022 in place of Aymeric Thas-Pinot
-- [Alexandre Fedi](https://www.linkedin.com/in/alexandre-fedi/), elected on December 16th 2021
+- [Renaud Brosse](https://www.linkedin.com/in/renaudbrosse/), initial member on March 16th 2021

 Former members of the MC are:
+- [Aymeric Thas-Pinot](https://www.linkedin.com/in/aymeric-thas-pinot/), initial member on March 16th 2021 until June 23th 2022.
 - [Frédéric Chomette](https://www.linkedin.com/in/frederic-chomette-947a1b2/), initial member on March 16th 2021 until June 23th 2022.
-- [Aymeric Thas-Pinot](https://www.linkedin.com/in/aymeric-thas-pinot/), initial member on March 16th 2021 until June 23th 2022.

 ### Tech Leads